MuriloSBarbosa/java.modular.architecture/README.md

-# Java Spring Boot Essentials
+# Java Modular Architecture with Spring Boot

 This repository contains the implementation of various structures and concepts to build a Rest API using Java Spring Boot.